Herman Weizzenegger, Ineke Hans, Mark Braun

 – Design Culture: Kunstgewerbemuseum Berlin, Museum für Kunst & Gestaltung Hamburg, Die Neue Samlung/Design Museum München

-– Design Presentation: IMM Cologne, Ambiente Frankfurt, Ein-und-zwanzig (German Design Council)
+– Design Presentation: IMM Cologne, Ambiente Frankfurt, Ein-und-zwanzig (German Design Council), Interzum (Haute Innovation) Wasserschloss Klaffenbach

-– Design Press: Form Magazin, Dear Magazin, Jasmin Jouhar, Damn Magazine
+– Design Press: Form Magazin, Stilwerk Magazine, Dear Magazin/ Baunetz, Jasmin Jouhar

 Germany has a rich history of Product and Industrial Design, but what does German Design stand for nowadays?
 How do the students that come out of education tick?
 What is their attitude?
 The profession of a designer has changed a lot in the last decades and accordingly the position of the designer.
 German design schools have annual exhibitions, but for a (inter)national audience an overall view of the quality that comes out of German design schools is missing.
 Based on all this, the idea came up to start up the German Design Graduates.